yonathanpy/orion-crawl-engine/README.md

 # Orion Crawl Engine

 Orion Crawl Engine is an asynchronous web crawling framework implemented in Python.
+The project is designed to explore the architecture of scalable crawling systems used for large scale information retrieval and automated data acquisition.
-The project focuses on demonstrating the internal architecture of a scalable crawler system including URL frontier management, concurrent page retrieval, HTML parsing pipelines, and persistent storage.

-The design separates networking, crawling coordination, processing pipelines, and storage components into independent modules.
+The repository focuses on the internal structure of a crawler rather than simple page downloading.
+The system separates networking, URL scheduling, worker orchestration, document processing, and storage into independent layers.
+This separation allows the crawler to be extended, scaled, or modified without altering core components.

-The repository serves as a reference implementation for studying crawler architecture and distributed data collection systems.
+The implementation demonstrates common crawler design patterns used in distributed data collection systems and search engine pipelines.

 ---

-# System Architecture
+# System Overview

-The crawler follows a modular layered architecture.
+The crawler operates as a pipeline composed of several independent subsystems.
+Each subsystem performs a specific task in the crawling lifecycle.

 ```
 Seed URL
    │
-Frontier Manager
+URL Frontier
    │
-Worker Pool
+Scheduler
    │
-Network Fetch Layer
+Worker Runtime
    │
-HTML Parsing
+HTTP Fetch Layer
    │
-Processing Pipeline
+HTML Parser
    │
+Content Processing Pipeline
+   │
-Storage Repository
+Persistent Storage
 ```

-Each component is designed to remain independent and replaceable.
+The architecture allows the crawler to scale by increasing worker concurrency while maintaining centralized URL management.

 ---

-# Core Components
+# Core Subsystems

 ## Crawl Engine

-The engine coordinates the full crawling lifecycle.
+The crawl engine coordinates the lifecycle of the crawling process.
+It initializes all subsystems and manages the asynchronous runtime environment.
-It initializes the frontier, manages worker processes, and controls the event loop responsible for concurrent operations.

-Responsibilities:

-- bootstrap crawl session
-- manage worker lifecycle
+Responsibilities include:

-- coordinate frontier scheduling
+- initializing the URL frontier
+- spawning the worker pool
-- maintain crawl limits and runtime configuration
+- maintaining runtime configuration
+- coordinating crawl execution

+The engine operates on top of the Python asyncio runtime, enabling efficient concurrent network operations.

 ---

 ## URL Frontier

-The frontier is responsible for scheduling URLs that still need to be crawled.
+The URL frontier manages the queue of URLs waiting to be crawled.
+It acts as the scheduler responsible for determining which resources should be fetched next.

-Features:
+The frontier implements the following mechanisms:

-- asynchronous queue
+- asynchronous queue scheduling
-- URL deduplication
+- URL fingerprint deduplication
-- fingerprint based uniqueness
+- visited resource tracking
-- scalable queue abstraction
+- safe concurrent queue access

-The frontier ensures that each unique resource is visited only once.
+Deduplication is implemented using hashed URL fingerprints to ensure that identical resources are not crawled multiple times.

 ---

-## Worker Pool
+## Worker Runtime

-The worker pool manages multiple asynchronous workers responsible for retrieving pages and discovering new links.

-Each worker performs the following sequence:
+The worker runtime executes multiple concurrent crawling workers.
+Each worker retrieves URLs from the frontier, fetches remote content, and extracts additional links.

+Worker execution cycle:

 1. request next URL from frontier
+2. perform asynchronous HTTP request
+3. validate response
-2. download HTML document
+4. parse HTML document
-3. process page content
-4. extract hyperlinks
+5. process extracted data
-5. submit discovered links back to frontier
+6. submit discovered links to frontier

-Workers operate concurrently using Python's asyncio runtime.
+Workers operate as asynchronous tasks managed by the event loop.

 ---

 ## Network Fetch Layer

-The fetch layer performs HTTP retrieval operations.
+The network layer performs HTTP communication with remote servers.
+It handles connection management, request scheduling, and response retrieval.

-Key aspects:
+Key properties include:

 - asynchronous HTTP requests
-- request timeout control
+- connection timeout handling
-- response validation
+- response status validation
-- error isolation
+- network error isolation

-This layer is implemented using aiohttp to support concurrent network operations.
+The implementation uses aiohttp to support concurrent network operations without blocking the event loop.

 ---

-## HTML Parsing Layer
+## HTML Parsing System

-Downloaded documents are parsed to extract structured information.

-Parsing includes:
+The parsing layer converts raw HTML documents into structured representations.

+Processing operations include:

 - document title extraction
 - hyperlink discovery
-- raw text extraction
+- raw textual content extraction
-- metadata preparation
+- metadata collection

-BeautifulSoup is used as the HTML parsing backend.
+HTML parsing is performed using BeautifulSoup which provides flexible document traversal and extraction capabilities.

 ---

-## Processing Pipeline
+## Content Processing Pipeline

-The processing pipeline transforms raw HTML into structured data records.
+After parsing, documents are passed through a processing pipeline responsible for transforming raw page data into structured records.

-Responsibilities:
+Processing stages include:

-- page metadata extraction
+- metadata extraction
-- text normalization
+- content normalization
-- structured document creation
+- document structuring
-- pipeline extension hooks
+- optional transformation hooks

-The pipeline architecture allows additional processing stages to be inserted.
+The pipeline architecture allows additional processing modules to be added without modifying the crawler core.

 ---

-## Storage Layer
+## Persistent Storage Layer

-The storage layer persists crawled content.

-The default implementation uses SQLite for simplicity, though the architecture allows other storage backends.
+The storage layer persists crawled content and metadata.
+The current implementation uses SQLite for simplicity and portability.

 Stored attributes include:

 - page URL
 - page title
-- extracted textual content
+- extracted text
+- crawl timestamp

+The storage module is designed to be replaceable with more advanced backends such as document stores or distributed databases.

 ---

 # Concurrency Model

-The crawler uses an event driven concurrency model built on top of Python asyncio.
+The crawler uses an event driven concurrency model based on Python's asyncio framework.

-Key benefits:
+Advantages of this model include:

-- efficient I/O utilization
+- efficient handling of network I/O
-- non blocking network operations
+- reduced thread overhead
-- scalable worker model
+- scalable worker concurrency
-- simplified concurrency control
+- simplified asynchronous programming model

-Workers run as asynchronous tasks managed by the event loop.
+Each worker runs as a coroutine that interacts with the shared URL frontier.

 ---